shermp/Nuked-SC55-CLAP/README.md

 This will create the `Nuked-SC55.clap` app bundle in the `build` directory.

-The following presets are also available:

-    clang-sanitizer
+The `clang-sanitizer` preset is also available for debugging.

 #### Linux